1. Formative assessment allows students to take responsibility for their own learning.

 Rainbow Fish (Marcus Pfister)

+We need to share and discuss friendships with children.
+Also give and receive compliments.
 The movie UP has a beautiful part that demonstrates friendship.
 You can show this and discuss it with the children.

 I can certainly say that I have been blessed to have some marvellous friends in my life.
 They certainly have lifted me up when I was down and we have shared many wonderful memories together.
 I still have contact with some friends from my primary school years.
+They say that a diamond is a girls best friend but I would trade it any day for a friend.
+A diamond doesn't laugh and cry with you!

 10 Growth Mindset Strategies for Teachers and Parents.